Company/Classroom/Enterprise Settings - Developer

 -

-Assign the API key to someone in the Enterprise.
+Assign the API key to someone in the company.
 You can search by name or email in the User field.

 - Choose the permissions for the keys.
 See Permission scopes below.